23 May 2013

 01 May 2013

-It's gonna The Future soon.
+It's gonna be The Future soon.

 So if you've been around the internet you've probably seen Everything is amazing and nobody is happy by Louis CK (skip to 2:15 for the relevant part although it's all pretty awesome), and Explaining cell phones to the 1950's.